T'POL: Our beliefs are based on logic and the pursuit of clarity.

 ARCHER: I'm not going to ask you again.
 Put it down.

-SILIK: You're going to kill me after I saved your life? (shoots Daniels holoprojector out of his hand) You may
+SILIK: You're going to kill me after I saved your life?

-have endangered your future, Jon.
+SILIK: You may have endangered your future, Jon.

-a rail to stop being sucked into space.
+(Silik disappears into the main bay.
+Suddenly hatch 4 opens and Archer is hanging onto a rail to stop being sucked into space.
 He drops his phase pistol and crawls onto a walk way.
-Silik calmly dives
+Silik calmly dives out of the ship.
+Archer manages to get out of the bay, close the launch doors and recompress the area.
+Silik free-falls to the Suliban pod)

 T'POL: Bridge to Captain Archer.